 I received a lot of e-mails and comments asking why I quit producing electronic music.
 The answer is not as easy, so I decided on writing a blogpost to explain what is the real idea behind changing my style of music.

 Flabbergasted.
 That’s how people reacted, after I uploaded my hard rock / classic rock song “Fight for you”.
 Most of my friends, acquaintances, fans and co-musicians know me from composing and producing electronic music.
 All in all the change of style was well appreciated, but some people were worried.
-They assumed, I’d write two, three songs and return to my uplifting trance stuff.
+They assumed, I’d write two, three songs and return to uplifting trance.
 It is not a phase and I mean it seriously.
 Things are not easy to explain, because changing my style does not feel like a change at all.
-It is something that has to be done some years ago.
+It is something that had to be done some years ago.
 There’s something I have to make clear:

 I have never been attached to one single genre of music.
 And I never will.

 Neither as songwriter, producer nor listener; I never felt connected to one certain kind of music excluding everything else.
 There is so much beautiful music outside, so why should I put myself into boxes?
 There’s only one good reason for focussing on a certain genre or peer group: Marketing.
 My name was torn into a brand without noticing it.
 Since 2007 people seem to connect my music with uplifting trance.
 Around 2014, where my first commercial releases emerged, electro house was another tag attached to my name.
 It helped me to build an audience, but it never felt natural to me.
 You can read my two cents about developing a signature sound here.